maciejskorski/software_engineering/docs/agile_remarks.md

 ## Sprint Planning

-The whole team defines what will be delivered in the sprint and how to achieve that.
+The team *collaboratively* defines what will be delivered in the sprint and how to achieve that.

 ```{important}
 Follow these guideliness